-Go ahead … give the Fuse’s rubbery looking case a squeeze as you prepare to experience the its multiple interface technologies, namely “multi-touch capacitive sensing, haptic feedback, 3-D graphics, and force, grip, and proximity sensing.”
+Go ahead … give the Fuse’s rubbery-looking case a squeeze as you prepare to experience its multiple interface technologies, namely “multi-touch capacitive sensing, haptic feedback, 3-D graphics, and force, grip, and proximity sensing.”

-I think that it’s amazing how you can tilt the Fuse to scroll, squeeze it to stop, and do other touch based actions to make it respond.
-Bear in mind that this isn’t a retail item yet, but it shows technology that is coming to retail devices … maybe sooner than you think!
+I think that it’s amazing how you can tilt the Fuse to scroll, squeeze it to stop, and do other touch-based actions to make it respond.
+Bear in mind that this isn’t a retail item yet, but it shows the technology that is coming to retail devices … maybe sooner than you think!

-The best way to get a sense for it is to watch the video, and if you like what you see, we’ve got more pictures and the press release for you.
+The best way to get a sense of it is to watch the video, and if you like what you see, we’ve got more pictures and info from the press release for you.

 Fuse extends the now-prevalent touchscreen-based user experience first unveiled in August 2006 with Synaptics’ award-winning Onyx mobile concept.
 With Fuse’s bold lineup of innovative interface technologies, Synaptics and partners tackle the difficulty of single-handed usage and the need to look at the screen—two key challenges faced by on-the-go users in current-generation touchscreen phones.